isomerpages/moe-montfortsec/_students/School Rules.md

 is at the centre of all we do and that the purpose of school is to learn – not just academic subjects but also to learn what appropriate behaviour is and to be able to discern right from wrong.</p>
-<p>&nbsp;The adherence to school rules and regulations helps build a school
+<p>The adherence to school rules and regulations helps build a school and
-and classroom environment that is safe and conducive for learning.
+classroom environment that is safe and conducive for learning.
 Disciplinary systems and measures are put in place to enable students to understand what is expected of them and to understand the consequences of both positive and negative behaviour.</p>